usnistgov/MaterialsResourceRegistry/README.md

 Resource providers would use the software to register their resources' descriptive metadata, access, and communication protocol for search and retrieval.
 The software, functioning as a comprehensively located service, would then make the registered information available for lookup to the materials community.

-The software was developed by the National Institute of Standards and Technology (NIST)
+The software was developed by the National Institute of Standards and Technology (NIST).

 <h3>Installation</h3>
 To install and run the Registry on your machine: